usc-isi-i2/kgtk/docs/transform/filter.md

 or a regular expression (when `--regex` is specified).

 A complete filter requires two semicolons (`;;`) with one or more nonempty patterns.
-By default, all nonempty patterns in a filter must match an input record for the input record to match the filter; however, the `--or` option may be specified to allow an input record to match when any nonempty pattern matches.
-The `--invert` option may be used to invert the sense of the filter, causing matching input records to be written to the reject file, and non-matching records to be written to the output file.
+By default, all nonempty patterns in a filter must match an input edge for the input edge to match the filter; however, the `--or` option may be specified to allow an input edge to match when any nonempty pattern matches.
+The `--invert` option may be used to invert the sense of the filter, causing matching input edges to be written to the reject file, and non-matching edges to be written to the output file.

 When using regular expressions as patterns, `--match-type MATCH_TYPE` determines the type of regular expression match that takes place.